jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Getting-Started/Process/Addition-Filing.md

 ![14](https://github.com/jdcloudcom/cn/blob/joytaobao-beian-20190830/image/ICP-License-Service/Addition-Filing-cn-14.jpg)

-(2) After the photo is reviewed, JD Cloud will submit your filing information to the communication administration for review within 1 working day
+(2) After the photo is reviewed, JD Cloud & AI will submit your filing information to the communication administration for review within 1 working day

 ![15](https://github.com/jdcloudcom/cn/blob/joytaobao-beian-20190830/image/ICP-License-Service/Addition-Filing-cn-15.jpg)

 The communication administration will inform the review result in forms of SMS and emails.
-You can also log in the home page of JD Cloud filing system to view your filing information and situation.
+You can also log in the home page of JD Cloud & AI filing system to view your filing information and situation.